1989 Brazilian Grand Prix: Qualifying report

-Ayrton Senna took pole position in qualifying ahead of Riccardo Patrese, making a record-breaking 177th appearance at a Grand Prix, and Gerhard Berger in the new Ferrari 640, which featured the first semi-automatic gearbox in Formula One.
+Ayrton Senna took pole position in qualifying ahead of Patrese and Ferrari's Gerhard Berger.
 For Patrese it was actually his first front row start since he started second at the 1983 European Grand Prix at Brands Hatch, a gap of 81 races.
 On his debut for Ferrari, Berger's teammate Nigel Mansell qualified sixth.
-After the race Mansell joked that he was so convinced of his new car's unreliability that he had booked an early flight home.

-Johnny Herbert (Benetton) and Olivier Grouillard (Ligier) both qualified for their first Formula One races.
+Temperatures during Saturday's qualifying practice session were around 105 F. Benetton driver Herbert and Ligier driver Grouillard both qualified for their first Formula One races.